aamnah/notes/src/posts/mechanical_keyboard_notes.md

 ## Switches

 Check out the [Cherry MX website](https://www.cherrymx.de/en/) for a good overview of all switches.
 Most of the competitors use the same naming convention.
 You can easily figure out what a switch would be like in any brand if you know the main characteristics of a switch.
-Gaterons are the most popular MX copy and the plastic they use is supposed to be better.
+Gaterons are the most popular MX copy and the plastic they use is apparently really good quality.

 Here are the two main things that matter